MRmarioruci/web/README.md

 My personal website.
 You can use this template freely.

 # SETUP
-This projects runs on apache.
+This project runs on apache.
 Your virtual host conf file should look like this.

         <VirtualHost *:80>
                 ErrorDocument 404 /404.php